Group sequential designs for negative binomial outcomes: Planning aspects of group sequential designs

-using the canonical joint distribution.
-It is worth emphasizing that the power changes if the information level ratios $w_{k},\, k=1,\ldots, K$, change during the course of the clinical trial while the maximum information $\mathcal{I}^{(1-\beta)}_{max}$ remains unchanged.\\ As of now, we discussed calculating the maximum information $\mathcal{I}_{\max}^{(1-\beta)}$ required to obtain a power of $1-\beta$ in a clinical trial with a group sequential design and negative binomial data.
+and the $(k_1, k_2)$-\textit{th} and $(k_2, k_1)$-\textit{th} entry of the covariance matrix reduce to $\sqrt{w_{k_1}/w_{k_2}}$.
+The maximum information level $\mathcal{I}_{max}$ is now the only missing variable in the power function and the maximum information $\mathcal{I}^{(1-\beta)}_{max}$ required to obtain a prespecified power can be calculated by solving \eqref{eq:power}.
+It is worth emphasizing that achieving the target power can only be guaranteed if the data looks are performed when the observed information level ratios reach the prespecified ratios $w_{k},\, k=1,\ldots, K$.
+If the information level ratios of the data looks are changed during the conduct of the clinical trial while the maximum information $\mathcal{I}^{(1-\beta)}_{max}$ remains unchanged, the actual power might differ from the target power.
+Moreover, performing the data looks at prespecified information times requires that the information is monitored.
+We revisit the issue of information monitoring in the discussion.
+As of now, we discussed calculating the maximum information $\mathcal{I}_{\max}^{(1-\beta)}$ required to obtain a prespecified power in a clinical trial with a group sequential design and negative binomial outcomes.
 Next, we focus on the actual sample size.
 The sample sizes $n_{1}$ and $n_2$ required to obtain the power $1-\beta$ can be calculated using the maximum information level $\mathcal{I}_{\max}^{(1-\beta)}$.
-Let $k=n_2/n_1$ be the randomization ratio, $t_{ij}=t_{ijK}$ the exposure times at the end of the trial, and $\mu_{1}^{*}$, $\mu_{2}^{*}$ the rates under the alternative hypothesis $H_1$.
+Let $\kappa = n_2/n_1$ be the randomization ratio, $t_{ij}=t_{ijK}$ the exposure times at the end of the trial, and $\mu_{1}^{*}$, $\mu_{2}^{*}$ the rates under the alternative hypothesis $H_1$.
 Then, the sample size $n_1$ required to obtain a power of $1-\beta$ is obtained by solving

 This equation highlights that the sample size $n_1$ can only be calculated with assumptions on the exposure times $t_{ij}$.
-Common approaches include planning the study with a minimum or in general an identical exposure time, i.e. $t_{ij}=t$.
+Common approaches include planning the study with a minimum or in general an identical exposure time, i.e., $t_{ij}=t$.
 In the latter case the sample size $n_1$ is given by